electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/_index.md

 ## Adaptive cruise assist

-The adaptive driving assistant is a combination of adaptive cruise control and lane guidance assistant.
+The adaptive cruise assist is a combination of adaptive cruise control and active lane assist.

-The adaptive driving assistant supports the driver in accelerating, braking, maintaining speed and distance as well as in lane guidance.
+The adaptive cruise assist supports the driver in accelerating, braking, maintaining speed and distance as well as in lane guidance.

 This can increase driving comfort, especially on long journeys.
 The system recognizes lane markings, side structures, vehicles in adjacent lanes and several vehicles in front within the framework of system limits.
 From this information, the system derives a virtual driving path and does it
 Vehicle in this.